 Tapeworms use intermediate hosts, including fleas and rodents.
 They absorb pre-digested food inside the bowel and then pass small segments of tapeworm in an infected dog’s droppings.
 If your poor pooch is rubbing his bottom on the floor or ground, this might be the cause.

 These live in the respiratory tract and can affect dogs that eat snails or slugs, which they can acquire when they chew grass.
 Lungworms can be very serious (and in extreme cases can lead to death) so seek advice from your vet and make sure you are regularly using a product that prevents against lungworm.

-- Hookworms – these can be dangerous as they steal nutrients from your dog and can lead to anemia or spread to the lungs in heavy infestations.
+These parasites literally hook themselves into the lining of the intestines.
+They can be dangerous as they take vital nutrients from your dog, which can lead to anaemia – or spread to the lungs in more serious cases.